liam2/liam2/doc/usersguide/source/model.rst

 .. index:: macros
+.. _macros_declaration:

 macros
 ------

 Macros are a way to make the code easier to read and maintain.
 They are defined on the entity level.
 Macros are re-evaluated wherever they appear.
-Use *capital* letters to define macros.
+An usual convention is to use *capital* letters to define macros.

 *example* ::